griddbnet/v2-docs/docs/tutorial/pyspark.md

 # Data Visualization using Apache Zeppelin

 In our final tutorial using the CASAS dataset, we demonstrate the flexibility of Zeppelin with it's ease of visualization.
-In case you missed the first tutorial on ingesting Casas dataset with Kafka, it is available [here]() and the tutorial exmaing the data set with JayDeBeApi and Jupyter Notebook is [here]().

 ## Setup